Colo & Telecom Providers

 Portland Colocation Providers

-• Infinity Internet- Their datacenter is in downtown, though they have a lease on a building near the airport that they are looking to build out as the downtown location is starting to fill up.
+• Infinity Internet– Their datacenter is in downtown, though they have a building near the airport that they have been talking about building out for some time now as the downtown location is starting to fill up.
 They run a very clean datacenter and have been in the Portland market for a number of years.
-Their downtown datacenter was built out during the telecom boom to very high standards by some overseas telecom company.
+Their downtown datacenter was built out during the telecom boom to very high standards.
 They provide Internet service at the datacenter, as well as through some wireless equipment on the roof.

-• ViaWest- Formerly Fortix, this facility is along highway 26 in Hillsboro.
+• ViaWest– Formerly Fortix, this facility is along highway 26 in Hillsboro.
 They provide colocation services with 24×7 on-site staffing.
 Being based in the suburbs has it’s advantages.
-It is a single story facility on a concrete slab which makes many things in a datacenter easier than in a high rise building downtown.
+It is a single story facility on a concrete slab which makes many things in a datacenter easier than in a high rise building downtown (like cooling for instance).
 I was happy with their service for the several years I worked at Kryptiq Corporation.
-They continue to expand as their business grows.
+They continue to expand as their business grows and they have just launched a new facility right next door to their existing building.
+ViaWest has done a good job of getting many carriers to build in, however, they are not a carrier hotel like the Pittock Building.

-• Sungard- Formerly Inflow, they have a very nice facility down in the Pearl district.
+• Sungard– Formerly Inflow, they have a very nice facility down in the Pearl district.
 Their target is providing managed services rather than just plain colocation.
-For this reason, they charge a lot for their colo space to encourage the use of managed services.
+For this reason, they charge a lot for their colo space to encourage the use of managed services (this info may be out of date as I have heard they have a renewed focus on colo).
 Their facility is staffed 24×7 and they have many other facilities worldwide.
+Their target market is larger companies that wish to outsource significant portions of their IT systems.

-• LightPoint- This facility was originally built out by WCI Cable (now ACS Alaska), and as such the standards used were very high (which you might expect from an undersea cable operator).
+• LightPoint– This facility was originally built out by WCI Cable (now ACS Alaska), and as such the standards used were very high (which you might expect from an undersea cable operator).
 On a recent tour I was impressed with the quality to which the facility has been maintained.
-Their location has access to quite a bit of fiber from all the major local players (including their own dark fiber over to the USBancorp tower and the Pittock Building).
-Lightpoint also has access to dark fiber over to Bank of California.
+Their location has access to a lot of fiber from all the major local players as well as some long haul carriers (they also have their own dark fiber over to the USBancorp tower, the Pittock Building, and the Bank of California building).
+They have just recently built out a new footprint within their same building as their expansion continues and also brought in Verizon Business fiber.

 • Opus Interactive – Located out in the NW industrial district Opus runs a very clean datacenter with the creature comforts you might expect (equipment build room, guest wireless network, etc..).
 They are SAS 70 certified and can provide managed services, along with just direct colocation.
-They are currently undertaking construction of a brand new facility that looks like it will be very impressive with dual generators, air side economizers, hot aisle containment, etc… I am looking forward to seeing the new facility come to life!
+Last I heard they were building a new facility down the street from their existing one, however, I am not sure what the status of this project is at this time.

-• SpireTech (I have never toured this facility)
+• SpireTech (I have never toured this facility – niche player)

-• Sterling Communications (I have never toured this facility)
+• Sterling Communications (I have never toured this facility- niche player)

 • TWTelecom- They offer colo space in their downtown central office building, as well as their Beaverton and Vancouver hub sites.
 Their local team is excellent and their metro fiber rings are great for connecting back to your office, though I am generally not a fan of having my gear in a given providers space as I want complete flexibility to get services from any provider.

-• Integra Telecom- They have at least three colo spaces I know of, their main one is out by the Airport, one is in their Beaverton CO right next to the Verizon Beaverton CO, and the last one is a leased room from TATA communications in the facility above the Brewery Blocks in the Pearl.
+• Integra Telecom– They have at least three to four colo spaces I know of, their main one is out by the Airport, one is in their Beaverton CO right next to the Verizon Beaverton CO, one is a leased room from TATA communications in the facility above the Brewery Blocks in the Pearl, and they also may be willing to sub-lease some space in their old downtown ELI hub on sixth street.
 The Beaverton facility is in a wood structure strip mall between a hardware store and an Asian market.
-While it is FM-200 protected, that won’t do much good if the whole building burns down.
+While it is FM-200 protected, I have questions about the viability of the rest of the structure from a fire protection standpoint.
 The airport facility was nothing to write home about last time I visited it.
-The room above Whole Foods in the brewery blocks is an *amazing* facility however.
-At one time they were sub-leasing cabinets for colo in this facility, however, at this time I believe their relationship with TATA is a bit rockey and so they usually pitch their airport facility in proposals.
+The downtown facility may only have DC power available, but the room above Whole Foods in the brewery blocks is an *amazing* facility however.
+At one time they were sub-leasing cabinets for colo in this facility, however, at this time I believe their relationship with TATA is a bit rockey and so they are no longer actively marketing this facility – they may now be sub-leasing space in the Pittock Building.

-• XO Communications- They have a big central office facility out on Nimbus Ave. in Beaverton that has colo space available.
+• XO Communications– They have a big central office facility out on Nimbus Ave. in Beaverton that has colo space available.
 The building is FM-200 protected and has a few AC UPS systems (though only one generator).
-It is a very nice facility that is well maintained.
+It is a very nice facility that is well maintained (though it is a carrier facility and as such you are not likely to get access to other carriers there).

-• TATA Communications- Their facility above Whole Foods in the Brewery Blocks is the nicest in Oregon as far as I am aware.
+• TATA Communications– Their facility above Whole Foods in the Brewery Blocks is the nicest in Oregon as far as I am aware.
 It is built to telecom-boom undersea cable standards which means everything is built out without expense spared.
-They have a few large rooms in this facility they they can and do rent out for colocation, though they are not looking to directly lease one or two cabinets at a time as far as I am aware.
-If you need a large amount of space they would be an excellent option, or if you need less space you may see if you can get Integra Telecom to sub-lease you some space from the large room they rent.
+They have a few large rooms in this facility they they can and do rent out for colocation, though historically they have not priced things competitively enough for the Portland market.
+Colocation in Portland is not the core focus of their business.
+If you need a large amount of space and could come to terms on price, they would be an excellent option.
 This facility is more carrier-focused so while there is a lot of fiber into the building, it might be more difficult to get access to small circuits than in a building such as the Pittock.
+Tata does not have any of their own routers in Portland currently with which to provide IP services off of.

 Portland Telecom Providers

-• Integra Telecom- another full service CLEC that historically has primarily focused on DS-1 (T-1) and below services, though with their acquisition of Electrice Lightwave (ELI) they have an extremely extensive metro fiber network as well (actually, technically ELI is a wholly owned subsidiary of Integra since Integra is not a facilities based carrier where as ELI is).
+• Integra Telecom– another full service CLEC that historically has primarily focused on DS-1 (T-1) and below services, though with their acquisition of Electrice Lightwave (ELI) they have an extremely extensive metro fiber network as well (actually, technically ELI is a wholly owned subsidiary of Integra since Integra is not a facilities based carrier where as ELI is).
 Integra is a regional player with services in a number of states (they started in Portland), though not a full nationwide player like TWTelecom.
 They also purchased Eschelon Telecom and United Communications (UNICOM).
-They too are getting into the metro ethernet over copper business which is a good fit for many of their small business customers.
+They are getting into the metro ethernet over copper business which is a good fit for many of their small business customers.
+I recently have heard that they are offering MPLS over DSL which could be a very cool product for businesses with many small sites.

 • XO Communications- A large nationwide carrier with a full suite of product offerings.
 They provide everything from Internet over T-1’s, Internet over metro Ethernet (fiber), Internet over metro Ethernet over Copper (Hatteras), to MPLS to PRI’s to long distance, etc… (and much more) They do have a metro Ethernet ring in Portland from downtown out to their Beaverton facility, although they do not focus as much on building into office buildings as TWTelecom does.
 They do have more of a focus on building into local exchange carrier Central Offices and then providing T-1 based services (including bonded T-1’s delivered on Ethernet ports).

-• SilverStar Telecom- A small CLEC that has equipment within many Portland Qwest CO’s to provide Metro Ethernet over Copper.
+• SilverStar Telecom– A local CLEC that has equipment within many Portland Qwest CO’s to provide Metro Ethernet over Copper (using the Hatteras boxes).
 Their IP core is in the Pittock building and I think it is safe to say they have some of the best (if not *the* best) IP connectivity in Portland through upstreams such as Verizon Business, ATT, Sprint, and Level 3.
-They also peer with NWAX locally which means Google is just a router hop away.
+They also peer with NWAX locally (which means Google is just a router hop away) as well as the Seattle Internet Exchange in Washington.

-• Verizon (Frontier Communications) - These guys are the LEC on the West side and far East side of Portland – I don’t have much to say about the LEC’s as I usually don’t interact with them much in the business space (other than to provide me local loops for CLEC’s).
-Verizon is my provider at home with their FiOS Internet/TV/Phone service.
-While mostly only available for residential users (though I think that’s changing), the sevice is amazing.
-I have an OC-3/OC-12 hanging off the side of my house (I only pay for 15 megabit though).
+• Verizon (Will be Frontier Communications July 1st) – These guys are the LEC on the West side and far East side of Portland – I don’t have much to say about the LEC’s as I usually don’t interact with them much in the business space (other than to provide me local loops for CLEC’s).
+Verizon is my provider at home with their FiOS Internet/TV/Phone service which is absolutely amazing!
+I have an OC-3/OC-12 hanging off the side of my house (I only pay for 25 megabit though).
+Recently they have started making FiOS available to business users as well at some amazing price points (though this service should probably not be compared directly to the type of service TWTelecom or Integra would provide SLA wise).
 The Portland market is currently in the process of being sold off to Frontier Communications.

-• Qwest- these guys are the LEC in downtown and the majority of the metro area, they also own what used to be the “OnFiber” assets which were originally Portland General Broadband (PGB).
+• Qwest (Soon to be CenturyLink) – these guys are the LEC in downtown and the majority of the metro area, they also own what used to be the “OnFiber” assets which were originally Portland General Broadband (PGB).
 The OnFiber ring goes out through Verizon territory on the West side, though I am unsure if they would be willing to sell service off them at this point.
-They do have an excellent DSL offering for small businesses that can be configured with static IP’s, etc… My understanding is that their MPLS offering is also quite good.
+They do have an excellent DSL offering for small businesses that can be configured with static IP’s, etc… They are in the process of upgrading all of their DSLAM racks to support ADSL2+ and/or to VDSL to support much higher speed.
+These new DSLAM’s are fiber fed rather than NxT-1 over ATM.
+My understanding is that their MPLS offering is also quite good though I have not used it myself.

 • Sprint- They only have one small facility in Portland (on St. Helens Road near hwy 30) that is a termination point on their long-haul network to pick up local access loops provided by others.
 They don’t have an IP core in Portland, so if you want DIA or MPLS service you will be terminated off routers in Seattle.
 This is not optimal from a latency or reliability standpoint.

-• Verizon Business- Formerly MCI, they have a huge POP out in Hillsboro that is not really focused on the Portland market (I don’t know much about this facility).
+• Verizon Business– Formerly MCI, they have a huge POP out in Hillsboro that is not really focused on the Portland market (I don’t know much about this facility).
 They also own the old Worldcom assets as well as the MCIMetro assets so they have a ton of fiber around town that I suspect sits mostly unused.
+They do provide services to some key large customers off their metro fiber assets, but they don’t seem interested in the smaller customers.
 I believe the Hillsboro POP is where the new TPE (Trans Pacific Express) cable terminates.

-• Cogent Communications- They only have a single POP in Oregon in the Pittock building.
-The only service they provide is DIA (Dedicated Internet Access), and possibly now Layer 2 VPN services since they recently upgraded their router in Portland to a new 7600.
-While they only have routes out of Portland up to Seattle and down to Sacramento, they do have one of the largest IP networks in the world and their prices are nearly an order of magnitude or so lower than much of the competition.
+• Cogent Communications– They only have a single core router in the Pittock building, though I believe they may have recently added one in the Bank of California as well.
+The only service they provide is DIA (Dedicated Internet Access), and possibly now Layer 2 VPN services since they upgraded their router in Pittock to a new 7600.
+While they only have routes out of Portland up to Seattle and down to Sacramento, they do have one of the largest IP networks in the world and their prices are nearly an order of magnitude or so lower than much of the competition (according to their network map they are adding one through Boise as well).
 I have found their support to be excellent (if you are a network professional and speak the lingo), but their Portland network has had issues more often than my other ISP’s (previous to the most recent router upgrade which now includes 10 gigabit links out of town).
 With their new configuration it would appear that the Portland and Seattle markets only have connectivity on a single long haul route to Sacramento which means they take multiple hour outages sometimes for maintenance activities.
+They claim to be working on fixing this some day.

 • Level3- Level3 has significant assets running through the Portland Metro area, both metro and long haul.
 Over the years they have purchased WilTel (Williams) which had previously purchased FTV Communications.
 Level3 has also recently purchased Broadwing which includes equipment in the Pittock.
 I know they have a big facility in the Pearl and they recently built a brand new fiber ring out in Hillsboro (probably to connect to the new China-US undersea cable).
 Traditionally they have been more focused on large customers, though more recently I have gotten indications that they are interested in selling smaller circuits as well off the assets they have in Portland.
 They do not have a routing core in Portland, though they just recently designated the Pittock building as an IP POP (with Ethernet circuits hauled up to Seattle) which means their pricing model is extremely competitive (think close to Cogent).